en-US

 • Only supported in Linux agent.

-Configure firewalls to allow traceroute
+Configure firewalls to allow path probing

 • Configure destination firewalls to allow:

-• UDP port 33434 (and 33435 to 33655) for UDP traceroute
+• UDP port 33434 (and 33435 to 33655) for UDP path probing

 • Configure firewalls at the sources to allow: